 - Describe physical, cognitive, and emotional development that occurs during adolescence

 Adolescence is a socially constructed concept.
 In pre-industrial society, children were considered adults when they reached physical maturity, but today we have an extended time between childhood and adulthood called adolescence.
-Adolescence is the period of development that begins at puberty and ends at emerging adulthood, or into the mid- to late 20s.
+Adolescence is the period of development that begins at puberty and ends at emerging adulthood, which is discussed later.
 In the United States, adolescence is seen as a time to develop independence from parents while remaining connected to them (Figure 1).
 The typical age range of adolescence is from 12 to 18 years, and this stage of development also has some predictable physical, cognitive, and psychosocial milestones.